BairiRohithReddy/BairiRohithReddy/README.md

 - 👋 Hi, I’m Bairi.Rohith Reddy
 - 👀
-- 📫 How to reach me rohithbairi16@gmail.com
+- 📫Reach me at rohithbairi16@gmail.com

 <!---
 BairiRohithReddy/BairiRohithReddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.